Prohelion/prohelion.github.io/docs/Profinity/Components/Battery_Management_System/Prohelion_Batteries.md

 Prohelion design and sells Battery Management Systems (BMS) designed for both automotive and fixed location environments.

 The Prohelion Battery Management technology is built around three main components.
-The Battery Management Unit (BMU) which consists of a master board and a number of Cell Management Units (CMU)'s.
-In addition to the BMU and CMUs a typical Prohelion battery may also contain a 12v Control System which monitors the onboard 12v capabilities.
+All systems will include the Battery Management Unit (BMU) master board and a number of Cell Management Units (CMUs).
+In addition to the BMU and CMUs a typical Prohelion battery may also contain a 12V Control System which monitors the onboard 12V capabilities.
 For more information on these products, please see the main [Prohelion Website](https://www.prohelion.com/product-category/bms/).

-Profinity supports the management and monitoring of the BMUs, CMUs, and 12v systems via your Profile.
+Profinity supports the management and monitoring of the BMUs, CMUs, and 12V systems via your Profile.

-!!! info "Only the BMU needs to be added to your Profile"
+!!! info "CMUs are managed by the BMU"
     Prohelion CMUs utilise a second CAN network organised by the BMU, and thus do not need to be added as components to your Profile.
 By adding the BMU to your Profile, you are able to control and see data from the entire BMS.
 For more information, see [Prohelion BMS documentation](../../../Battery_Management_Systems/index.md).

 A typical battery will generally only have one BMU, but larger packs or split packs like the ones used in racing can involve two or more BMUs.
 If your pack is configured as such, then you simply add multiple BMUs to your Profile with different base CAN addresses.